CORE Lab Team

 Krissy Kilgallen

-Krissy Kilgallen, M.S. is a second year PhD Candidate in the CORE lab.
+Krissy Kilgallen, M.S. is a third year PhD Candidate in the CORE lab.
 Her research examines how psychological constructs and processes (worldviews, values, mental-models, self-construal, moral reasoning, metacognition) can play a role in addressing the ecological crisis.
 Specifically, how these constructs and processes differ across individuals and groups, what their impact is, and if they can be shifted.
 Her prior work has examined this in the context of environmental tradeoffs and moral reasoning, and current work extends this in a cross-cultural domain.
 She also has ongoing work exploring how metacognition and mindfulness may be an effective intervention in shifting our mental models.
 In her free time, she likes to take long, meandering walks and have equally long and meandering conversations.

 Krissy’s controversial opinion is that airports are fun.